 - Provides \$215.5 million ongoing General Fund to support a 5% base increase.
 Requires report on how funds were spent, and language indicating legislative support for spending on UC employees over outside contracts. - Approves Governor's Budget proposal to provide \$30 million ongoing General Fund to continue the 5-year program to replace nonresident students with California students at the Berkeley, Los Angeles and San Diego campuses. - Sets an enrollment target of 7,900 additional full-time equivalent students in 2023-24 and includes language to create a settle-up process that will provide additional funding if the enrollment target is exceeded, or reduced funding if the target is missed. - Approves the May Revise proposal to provide \$10.9 million ongoing General Fund to backfill revenue for the Proposition 56 graduate medical education program. - Approves the Governor's Budget proposal to provide \$6.5 million ongoing General Fund to support debt service for the Medical School Project at the Riverside campus. - Approves the May Revise proposal to provide \$2 million ongoing General Fund to support operational costs at the UC Riverside School of Medicine. - Approves Governor's Budget changes to the funding timeline for the Institute for Immunology and Immunotherapy at UCLA by providing \$100 million one-time General Fund for the institute in 2022-23, \$100 million in 2023-24, and intent language to provide \$300 million in 2024-25. - Approves May Revise proposal to shift support for three capital outlay projects agreed to in the 2022 Budget Act to UC bonds, with the state providing funding for debt service.
 Provides \$33.3 million ongoing General Fund to cover debt service for campus expansion projects at Merced and Riverside and the Berkeley Clean Energy Campus Project. - Rejects the Governor's Budget requirement for UCLA to participate in the Transfer Admissions Guarantee and Associate Degree for Transfer programs in order to receive state funding.
-Refers transfer issue to the policy process.
+Instead adopts placeholder trailer bill language to require all UC campuses to implement the Associate Degree for Transfer program.